tylerodonnell/google-photos-backup/readme.md

 ## Instructions

 * Follow the instructions to create a Google Cloud project.
-Save the project's `client_secret.json` file to a safe location.
+Save the project's `client_secret.json` file to a safe location. (ex /data/config/client_id.json).
 You'll need to mount it to the Docker container later.
 * Create an empty directory on the host to store the Google photos.
 * Supply the needed environment variables
-  * `STORAGE_DIR`: Host directory where the Google photos are downloaded
+  * `STORAGE_DIR`: Location where to download Google photos
-  * `CLIENT_SECRET`: Google Cloud Project's json file
+  * `CLIENT_SECRET`: Location of the Google Cloud Project's json file
   * `B2_BUCKET`: Name of the S3 Bucket
   * `B2_KEY_ID`: Backblaze Application Key ID
   * `B2_APP_KEY`: Backblaze Application Key